macgyver121/Project-Chart-to-Text-generation/README.md

 # Project-Chart-to-Text-generation with hybrid deep network

+This study is part of the DADS7202 Deep Learning course.
+Graduate School of Applied Statistics, National Institute of Development Administration (NIDA).
+Advisor is Asst.
+Prof. Thitirat Siriborvornratanakul

 ## Introduction

 Text generation from charts is a task that involves automatically generating natural language text descriptions of data presented in chart form.
 This is a useful capability for tasks such as summarizing data for presentation or providing alternative representations of data for accessibility.
 In this work, we propose a hybrid deep network approach for text generation from table images in an academic format.
 The input to the model is a table image, which is first processed using Tesseract OCR (Optical Character Recognition) to extract the data.
 The data is then passed through a Transformer (i.e., T5, K2T) model to generate the final text output.